 What is the Benefit Cap?

-The government is introducing a new limit on the total amount of benefit (including Housing Benefit) that most people can receive.
+The government put a limit on the total amount of benefit (including Housing Benefit) that most people can receive.
 This is called the 'Benefit Cap'.

-The Benefit Cap will affect everyone aged 16 to 64 whose income from benefits is more than:
+The Benefit Cap affects everyone aged 16 to 64 whose income from benefits is more than:

 - £500 a week for couples (with or without children living with them)

 - £500 a week for single parents whose children live with them